skrrrlev/Cataloguer-4-Stardust/README.md

-# Cataloguer-4-Stardust
+# Cataloguer For Stardust (C4S)
-A tool for easily creating the necessary input files for the Stardust SED fitting code using your own data.
+A tool for easily creating the necessary input files for the [Stardust SED fitting code](https://github.com/VasilyKokorev/stardust.git) using your own data.

 ## Setup